Updated June 5, 2023

 3. Gaining Access

 The vulnerability is found in this step, and the hacker tries to exploit it to get into the system.
 Metasploit is the main tool used in this process.
 To track the devices connected to the system, the hacker gains access to the network, device, and software and expands their user privileges.

 4. Maintaining Access

-This is the process in which the hacker has already obtained access to a computer.
-The hacker activates some backdoors after obtaining access to penetrate the device when he wants access in the future in this proprietary system.
+This is the process in which the hacker has already accessed a computer.
+The hacker activates some backdoors after obtaining access to penetrate the device when he wants to access the future of this proprietary system.
 The preferred method in this phase is Metasploit.